tarunkalva14/Python-Library-Web-Frames/README.md

 ## ▶️ How to Run
 1. Open Google Colab.
 2. Upload or connect your Google Drive with `BigMart Sales.csv`.
+3. Upload or connect your Google Drive with `test1.csv`.
+4. Upload or connect your Google Drive with `tips.csv`.
-3. Run the notebook cells step by step.
+5. Run the notebook cells step by step.
    ```python
    from google.colab import drive
    drive.mount('/content/drive')